-The Catholic Defender: John the Virginian and the 9th of Av
+The Catholic Defender: Considering the 9th of Av

 Approximately 520 B.C. the Prophet Zechariah wrote the book Zechariah which was a predominant message warning the Jewish people that the day of the Lord will come to judge the sins of Judah.
 There would be a remnant that will be saved who humble themselves.
 Referring to Zechariah 7:3 we read that there is weeping and the need to sanctify themselves.
 It was the 9th of Av 586 B.C. (the fifth Month of the Hebrew Calendar) that the Babylonians invaded Israel and destroyed the Temple at the 3 O'clock hour.
 Many of the Jewish people were exiled into Babylon.

 Zechariah 7:3 States, "To speak to the priests of the house of the Lord of hosts, and to the prophets, saying: Must I weep in the fifth month, or must I sanctify myself as I have now done for many years?"

 The 9th of Av is remembered by the Jewish people as they mourn major calamities suffered because of their sin.
 Jesus warns of the impending destruction of the second Temple that would again happen on the 9th of Av (August 29) in 70 A.D.
 Like the first destruction of the Temple 586, it happened at the 3 O'clock hour of sacrifice.

 Tisha B'Av lasted beginning just before sunset, it will continue until nightfall the following day.
 This past year the 9th of Av fell on July 17-18 2021 and like Yom Kippur, is a day of fasting.
 Notice that the 9th of Av is a floating date that changes from year to year (Tisha B'Av falls in July or August in the Gregorian calendar).